Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Conclusion

 Unlike the available RL techniques, or the methods related to causal inference in dynamic settings, our work also allows for a two-way personalization: the obtained treatment policies are not only personalized based on the subject's variables (e.g., a patient's covariates), but also based on the ambiguity attitude and preferences of the decision-maker (e.g., the physician).
 Given the importance of this two-way personalization in a variety of applications (e.g., medical decision-making or public policy), we hope that future research can develop further data-driven methods to learn policies that are personalized in both ways.

-We also hope that the future research can test and implement our prosed learning algorithms ($\DAV$ and $\SAV$) in a variety of other applications.
+We also hope that the future research can test and implement our prosed learning algorithms in a variety of other applications.
 In this study, we investigate the performance of these learning algorithms in three ways.
 First, we analytically establish their asymptotic behavior, including (weak) consistency and asymptotic normality.
 Second, we examine them in a case study using clinical data related to NODAT patients.
 Third, we make use of simulation experiments (synthetic data), in which we control the true data generating model and compare the performance of our proposed methods with that of an imaginary oracle who knows both the true data generating model and the optimal policy under that model.
 All these investigations reveal promising results.
 However, further research is needed to more broadly investigate the performance of our proposed methods in other applications and domains.
-Finally, future research can also examine the interpretability of the policies that are obtained via $\DAV$ and $\SAV$, and propose adjustments (if needed) to ensure that they can be effectively used in practice.
+With the increasing availability of sensor-based devices that are connected via Internet of Things (IoT) and benefit from data fusion \citep[see, e.g.,][]{SaghafianIoT}, future research can also investigate augmenting our approaches to work with data obtained from multiple connected streams.
+Finally, future research can examine the interpretability of the policies that are obtained via $\DAV$, $\SAV$, $\DAVBUC$, and $\SAVBUC$, and propose adjustments (if needed) to ensure that they can be effectively used in practice.